blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 The Tigera Operator also uses `hostNetwork` so it can reliably communicate with the Kubernetes API server while the cluster networking is still being established.

-Notice that the bootstrap elements are in the hostNetwork,
+Notice that the bootstrap elements run with `hostNetwork`:

 - calico-node: must run on the host because it configures node networking, CNI files, routes, iptables/eBPF rules, VXLAN devices, etc.
 - calico-typha: sits between calico-node and the Kubernetes API to reduce API load; it needs reliable early connectivity.
-- tigera-operator: reconciles/install Calico components, so it is useful for it to work even while Pod networking is still being created.
+- tigera-operator: reconciles and installs Calico components, so it is useful for it to work even while Pod networking is still being created.

-While the others are regular cluster workloads.
+The others are regular cluster workloads.
 Once Calico is up, they can safely run on the Pod network and get 10.42.x.x IPs.

-### Testing calico
+### Testing Calico

 #### Network Policy (k8s)

 [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) are a k8s resource which allow us to specify rules for traffic flow within our cluster.

-Here's a script that will create two pods, one server running nginx, and a client running curl.
+Here's a script that will create two pods: one server running nginx, and one client running curl.
-We want to ensure
+We want to ensure they can communicate:

 ```sh
 kubectl create ns calico-demo